Malaria control in Africa - Stan takes action

 · Ear/eye infections (Sofradex)

 · Allergic reactions (Cortisone and antihistamines.
-Prednisalone)
+Prednisolone)

 We will see and hope for the best….